 Syracuse, IN 46567

-Tri-County Fish & Wildlife Area is dedicated to providing quality hunting and fishing opportunities while maintaining 3,546 acres of land, with 650 acres of lakes and impoundments.
+Tri-County Fish & Wildlife Area is dedicated to providing quality outdoor recreational opportunities while maintaining 3,546 acres of land, with 650 acres of lakes and impoundments.
 This area is composed of flat to rolling upland fields and gradual to steep slopes of oak-hickory woodlands, falling off to depressions of wetlands.
 Tri-County includes 10 natural lakes with water depths of 75 feet.

 - Tri-County Fish & Wildlife Area has 10 natural lakes and 32 man-made impoundments with 200 acres of restored open water wetlands.

-- No check-in is required for fishing.
-All fishing areas are closed during waterfowl seasons.
+- All fishing areas are closed during waterfowl seasons.

-- Primary species include largemouth bass, bluegill, redear, crappie and put and take trout.
+- Primary species include largemouth bass, bluegill, redear, crappie and put and put-and-take trout.